MohamedEhabBasha/XML-DS-Project/README.md

 ## Functionalities of the Project
  ### Check Consistency
- after taking the xml fron the user
+ After taking the xml fron the user
   - it will show the positions of the errors in the xml file or show that the xml file has no errors.
   - Correct the error: it will correct the errors if exists.
   - Show xml file: show the original xml file if the user need to compare the original file and the modified file.

- ###
+ ### Concert to Json
+ As json file are important, we will cover how to convert from xml to json file

- ###
+ ### Data Compression and Decompression
+  - we will minify(remove the spaces and new lines from the xml file) to reduce the size of the file.
+  - Compress: using Huffman method, it compress the file and show the result to the user and comparing the original size and the reduced one
+  - Decompress: it returns the xml file to its original text with the original size and show it to the user.

  ###